fnaumenko/DenPro/README.md

 The minimal length of accounting gaps is managed by ```--gap-len``` option.<br>
 For example, chromosome 1 from mm9 library contains 14 regions, separated by gaps with length more then 400 bps, and 10 regions, separated by gaps with length more then 1000.<br>
 Indicating genome library has the same effect as ```-f|--fbed``` option, where ‘template’ is a set of defined regions.<br>
-The program searches for gaps once, on subsequent calls with the same length of gaps, it uses the search results stored in the specified directory.<br>
+The program searches for gaps once.
+On subsequent calls with the same length of gaps, it uses the search results stored in the specified directory.<br>
 The program also generates once a chromosome sizes file in the same directory.<br>
 One can obtain a genome library in  UCSC: ftp://hgdownload.soe.ucsc.edu/goldenPath/ or in Ensemble: ftp://ftp.ensembl.org/pub/release-73/fasta storage.
 In the second case please copy genomic sequences with the same masked type only, f.e. unmasked (‘dna'), since program does not recognise mask’s types.<br>